GoogleContainerTools/skaffold/README.md

 **Office Hours**

-We hold open office hours every other Wednesday at 9:30 AM Pacific Time.
+We hold open office hours on the last Wednesday of the month at 9:30 AM Pacific Time.
 This is an open forum for anyone to show up and bring ideas, concerns, or just in general come hang out with the team!
 This is also a great time to get direct feedback on contributions, or give us feedback on ways you think we can improve the project.
 Come show us how you're using Skaffold!

 Join the [skaffold-users mailing list](https://groups.google.com/forum/#!forum/skaffold-users) to get the calendar invite directly on your calendar.
 You can access the hangouts invite directly from this calendar invite.